stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 DeltaS_internal(m) >= 0
 ```

-This measures how well the combination of:
+This measures how well the combination of

 * `CH_value(m)`,
 * `Reg_profile(m)`,
 * `Card_invariants(m)`,
 * `Practice_stability(m)`,

-fits a chosen “coherence template” that represents a balanced, non pathological theory of the continuum.
+fits a chosen coherence template that represents a balanced, non pathological theory of the continuum.

 We require:

-* `DeltaS_internal(m) = 0` when all observables fit the template exactly.
+* `DeltaS_internal(m) = 0` when all observables fit the template exactly,
-* `DeltaS_internal(m)` increases as obvious clashes appear, for example a CH decision that systematically destroys regularity or practice stability.
+* `DeltaS_internal(m)` increases when the CH decision and the structural profile clash in obvious ways, for example when a decision about CH systematically destroys regularity or practice stability without a compensating gain.

 2. Multiverse tension